HazemMohamdCr7/HazemMohamdCr7/README.md

 <h2 align="left">👨🏻‍💻 About Me:</h2>

 - 🎓 I'm a Computer Science student
 - 👨‍💻 Currently learning Web Development
 - 🧠 Strong background in C++
 - 🏆 Participant in ECPC 2025
-- 🏋️ I love coding, hitting the gym, and chilling with close people
+- 🏋️ I love coding, hitting the gym, and spending time with close people
 - 💡 Motto: **"You never fail, until you stop trying 🤥"**

 ---